vale-gava/Final-proyect-Machine-Learning/README.md

-# Final project IBM Data Science Capstone: Loan Classification
+# IBM Data Science Capstone: Loan Classification

 With the jupyter notebook I was able to strengthen the learnings of the modules presented in the IBM Data Science coursera.